-- A. Except as hereinafter provided, no public or private structure, except the service facilities of public utilities operating under the jurisdiction of the Public Service Commission, except as specified in KRS 100.987, -or the Department of Motor Transportation Vehicle Regulation or Federal Power Energy Regulatory Commission, any municipally owned electrical system, and common carries by rail (KRS 100.324), shall be erected, reconstructed, or structurally altered, nor shall any public or private structures of land, except the service facilities specified in KRS 100.324 -of public utilities operating under the jurisdiction of the Public Service Commission or the Department of Motor Transportation or Federal Power Commission and common carries by rail, be used for any purpose other than that permitted in the zone in which such structures or land is to be located or is located.
-All of the required lot area shall be in one (1) zone. - B. Except as hereinafter provided, no public or private structures except the service facilities specified in KRS 100.324 of Public Service Commission or the Department of Motor Transportation or Federal Power Commission and common carriers by rail, shall be erected, reconstructed, or structurally altered to exceed the height of bulk limit herein established for the zone in which such structure is to be located or is located. - C. Except as hereinafter provided, no lot areas shall hereafter be so reduced or diminished that the yards or other open spaces shall be smaller than described by this ordinance and no building shall be occupied by more families than prescribed for such building, structure, or premises for the zone in which it is located. - D. Except as herein provided, no part of any yard, or other open space, or off-street parking or loading and/or unloading space about or in connection with any building, structure, or use permitted by this ordinance shall be considered to be part of a required yard, or other open space, or off-street parking or loading space for any other building, structure or use. - E. Every public or private building or other structure hereafter erected shall be located on a lot as herein defined and in no case shall there be more than one (1) principal building and permitted accessory structures on one (1) lot, except as hereinafter provided, nor shall any building be erected on any lot which does not abut at least twenty-five (25) feet on a deeded and accepted public right-of-way. - F. Permitted Obstructions in Minimum Required Yards or Courts: Except as herein provided, the following shall not be considered to be obstructions when located in the required minimum yards or courts specified: - 1.
+- A. Except as hereinafter provided, no public or private structure, except the service facilities of public utilities operating under the jurisdiction of the Public Service Commission, except as specified in KRS 100.987, or the Department of Vehicle Regulation or Federal Energy Regulatory Commission, any municipally owned electrical system, and common carries by rail (KRS 100.324), shall be erected, reconstructed, or structurally altered, nor shall any public or private land, except the service facilities specified in KRS 100.324 be used for any purpose other than that permitted in the zone in which such structures or land is to be located or is located.
+All of the required lot area shall be in one (1) zone. - B. Except as hereinafter provided, no public or private structures except the service facilities specified in KRS 100.324, shall be erected, reconstructed, or structurally altered to exceed the height of bulk limit herein established for the zone in which such structure is to be located or is located. - C. Except as hereinafter provided, no lot areas shall hereafter be so reduced or diminished that the yards or other open spaces shall be smaller than described by this ordinance and no building shall be occupied by more families than prescribed for such building, structure, or premises for the zone in which it is located. - D. Except as herein provided, no part of any yard, or other open space, or off-street parking or loading and/or unloading space about or in connection with any building, structure, or use permitted by this ordinance shall be considered to be part of a required yard, or other open space, or off-street parking or loading space for any other building, structure or use. - E. Every public or private building or other structure hereafter erected shall be located on a lot as herein defined and in no case shall there be more than one (1) principal building and permitted accessory structures on one (1) lot, except as hereinafter provided, nor shall any building be erected on any lot which does not abut at least twenty-five (25) feet on a deeded and accepted public right-of-way. - F. Permitted Obstructions in Minimum Required Yards or Courts: Except as herein provided, the following shall not be considered to be obstructions when located in the required minimum yards or courts specified: - 1.
 In all Minimum Required Yards or Courts Awnings and canopies; driveways, providing they are not closer than two (2) feet to the property line to which they run approximately parallel; except that a common driveway may be permitted where adjoining property owners agree to such an arrangement; steps four (4) feet or less above grade projecting not more than four (4) feet into the minimum required yards which are necessary for access to a lot from a street or alley; fire escapes and chimneys projecting not more than eighteen (18) inches into the minimum required yards; arbors and trellises; flag poles; bird baths; trees; plants; shrubs; ornaments; utility poles and wires; and outdoor furniture; fences and walls, subject to the requirements in ARTICLE 8; and off-street parking as provided for in ARTICLE 6 of this ordinance.